Russification: In the Soviet Union

 After the 1917 revolution, authorities in the USSR decided to abolish the use of the Arabic alphabet in native languages in Soviet-controlled Central Asia, in the Caucasus, and in the Volga region (including Tatarstan).
 This detached the local Muslim populations from exposure to the language and writing system of the Quran.
-The new alphabet for these languages was based on the Latin alphabet and was also inspired by the Turkish alphabet.
-By the late 1930s, the policy had changed.
+Until the late 1930s, the new alphabet for these languages was based on the Latin alphabet and inspired by the Turkish alphabet.
 In 1939–1940, the Soviets decided that a number of these languages (including Tatar, Kazakh, Uzbek, Turkmen, Tajik, Kyrgyz, Azerbaijani, and Bashkir) would henceforth use variations of the Cyrillic script (see Cyrillization in the Soviet union).
 Not only that, the spelling and writing of these new Cyrillic words must also be in accordance with the Russian language.

 Some historians evaluating the Soviet Union as a colonial empire, applied the "prison of nations" idea to the USSR.
 Thomas Winderl wrote "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."

 Korenizatsiya

 Stalin's Marxism and the National Question (1913) provided the basic framework for nationality policy in the Soviet Union.
 The early years of said policy, from the early 1920s to the mid-1930s, were guided by the policy of korenizatsiya ("indigenization"), during which the new Soviet regime sought to reverse the long-term effects of Russification on the non-Russian populations.
 As the regime was trying to establish its power and legitimacy throughout the former Russian empire, it went about constructing regional administrative units, recruiting non-Russians into leadership positions, and promoting non-Russian languages in government administration, the courts, the schools, and the mass media.
 The slogan then established was that local cultures should be "socialist in content but national in form."
 That is, these cultures should be transformed to conform with the Communist Party's socialist project for the Soviet society as a whole but have active participation and leadership by the indigenous nationalities and operate primarily in the local languages.

+During this timeframe, the Ukrainian SSR experienced a language and cultural revival as prior policies prohibiting the use of Ukrainian language were lifted and efforts were made to promote Ukrainian culture.